The wealth effect has seriously diminished. Can Ethereum survive its "midlife crisis"?

 Ethereum Foundation Selling Coins, Team Overstaffed

-In the last cycle, the Ethereum Foundation was known for its top-selling indicators, and in this cycle, the EF's frequent coin-selling actions have been discovered and reported by on-chain monitoring, leading to an outcry from the community.
-When the coin price rises, the community may choose to overlook such selling behavior, but once ETH's price stagnates, these actions become "sensitive selling pressure."
+In the last cycle, the Ethereum Foundation was known for its top-selling indicators, and in this cycle, the EF's frequent coin-selling actions have often been discovered and reported by on-chain monitoring, leading to an outcry from the community.
+When the coin price rises, the community may choose to overlook such selling behavior, but once ETH's price stagnates, these actions become "sensitive sell pressure."
 Vitalik explained that this was to maintain employee salaries and community ecosystem donations, but the community is not buying it.

 Aave's founder also expressed his views at this time.
-After reading the Ethereum Foundation's annual budget report, Stani Kulechov stated that the EF is facing expenditure and financial issues and should immediately reduce its burn rate from $130 million to $30 million, streamline staff, and form a new leadership team, among other specific suggestions.
+After reading the Ethereum Foundation's annual budget report, Stani Kulechov stated that the EF faces expenditure and financial issues and should immediately reduce its burn rate from $130 million to $30 million, streamline staff, and form a new leadership team, among other specific suggestions.

 In response to the overwhelming criticism, Vitalik stated, "If you continue to apply pressure, you are actually creating an environment that is extremely harmful to top talent.
 Recently, some of Ethereum's best developers have privately messaged me, expressing their dissatisfaction with the social media environment, which is created by people like you.
 You are making my job more difficult.
 At the same time, this makes it even less likely that I will have any interest in acting according to your wishes."